 - Priority check-in and airport standby

-- Priority boarding and complimentary preferred seats
+- Priority boarding and complimentary preferred seats (with eligible fares)

-- 20 automatic eUpgrade credits
+- 5 automatic eUpgrade credits

-- Bonus Aeroplan points when booking Hertz or Avis
+- Avis Elite status when booking Avis

 - Earn 2 bonus Aeroplan points when shopping the eStore